magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.12,inventory changes,frontend,API,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
 ---

 The MDVA-39993 patch solves the issue where inventory changes done through API are not reflected on the frontend.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.12 is installed.
 The patch ID is MDVA-39993.
-Please note that the issue is scheduled to be fixed in Adobe Commerce xxx.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions